-We estimate that our net proceeds from the sale of our common stock in this offering will be approximately \$177.3 million, after deducting the underwriters' discounts and commissions and other expenses related to this offering (or \$204.4 million if the underwriters exercise in full their option to purchase additional shares) based on a per share price of \$5.46, the last reported sale price for our common stock on September 8, 2003.
-We plan to borrow, simultaneously with the completion of this offering, the entire \$50 million of the additional term loan for which we have received commitments.
+We estimate that our net proceeds from the sale of our common stock in this offering will be approximately \$146.7 million, after deducting the underwriters' discounts and commissions and other expenses related to this offering (or \$168.9 million if the underwriters exercise in full their option to purchase additional shares).
+We plan to borrow, simultaneously with the completion of this offering, the entire \$100 million of the additional term loan to be provided under our senior bank facilities.
 We plan to use the net proceeds of this offering and such borrowing to prepay a portion of our senior bank facilities.
 As of July 4, 2003, we had borrowings of \$520.7 million under our senior bank facilities.
-In connection with this offering, we have obtained an amendment to the credit agreement relating to our senior bank facilities, which will become effective upon the satisfaction of specified conditions.
-The amendment will, among other things, permit us to apply the proceeds of this offering and such borrowing as set forth in the table below.
+In connection with this offering, we have agreed with our lenders to amend and restate the credit agreement relating to our senior bank facilities, effective upon the satisfaction of specified conditions.
+The amendment and restatement will, among other things, permit us to apply the proceeds of this offering and such borrowing as set forth in the table below.

-Assuming that the net proceeds from this offering and such borrowing total \$225.3 million, the following is a summary of the estimated uses of funds (dollars in millions):
+Assuming that the net proceeds from this offering and such borrowing total \$242.5 million (taking into account an issuance discount of \$500,000 in connection with the borrowing), the following is a summary of the estimated uses of funds (dollars in millions):

 Repayment of senior bank facilities(1):

 Existing revolving facility \$ 37.5

 Tranche R term facility 62.5

 Tranche A term facility 4.8

-Tranche B term facility 119.7
+Tranche B term facility 136.2

-Tranche C Term Facility 0.5
+Tranche C Term Facility 0.9

-Tranche D Term Facility 0.3
+Tranche D Term Facility 0.6

+Total repayment of senior bank facilities 242.5

-Transaction fees and expenses(2) 14.7
+Transaction fees and expenses(2) 13.6

-Total Uses \$240.0
+Total Uses \$ 256.1

 (1) The interest rate margin over the "base rate" or LIBOR (as defined), respectively, on borrowings under our senior bank facilities is currently 3.0% with respect to alternate base rate loans and 4.0% with respect to Eurodollar loans.
 Payment of interest is required on a monthly basis.
 In addition, a supplemental interest charge of 2.0% accrued through September 30, 2001 and increased to 3.0% for the period from October 1, 2001 through May 5, 2002 and decreased to 1.0% for the period May 6, 2002 through June 30, 2003.
 We paid the total amount of such supplemental interest, which was \$26.9 million, in the first quarter of 2003, thereby avoiding any supplemental interest during the period from April 1, 2003 through June 30, 2003.
 No supplemental interest will accrue for subsequent periods.
-The scheduled maturity dates for the current revolving facility and the tranche R, tranche A and tranche B term facilities are August 4, 2005, August 4, 2005, August 4, 2005 and August 4, 2006, respectively.
+The scheduled maturity dates for the current revolving facility and the tranche R, tranche A, tranche B, tranche C and tranche D term facilities are August 4, 2005, August 4, 2005, August 4, 2006, August 4, 2007 and August 4, 2007, respectively.

-We have obtained an amendment to our senior bank facilities, the effectiveness of which is conditioned upon, among other things:
+The effectiveness of the amendment and restatement of the credit agreement relating to our senior bank facilities is conditioned upon, among other things:

-- · our having obtained gross cash proceeds of not less than \$150 million from a combination of (1) a public offering of our common stock (including this offering) and (2) borrowings under the additional term loan described above and - our having applied 100% of the net proceeds from such offering of common stock and the proceeds from such borrowings (1) to repay all outstanding loans (and terminate the commitments) under our existing \$62.5 million revolving facility, (2) to prepay in full our tranche A and tranche R term loan facilities and (3) to the extent of any excess net proceeds, to prepay scheduled principal installments under our other term loan facilities in chronological order.
+- our having obtained gross cash proceeds of not less than \$150 million from a combination of (1) a public offering of our common stock (including this offering) and (2) borrowings under the additional term loan described above and - our having applied 100% of the net proceeds from such offering of common stock and the proceeds from such borrowings (1) to repay all outstanding loans (and terminate the commitments) under our existing \$62.5 million revolving facility, (2) to prepay in full our tranche A and tranche R term loan facilities and (3) to the extent of any excess net proceeds, to prepay scheduled principal installments under our other term loan facilities in chronological order.